Home Reviews Compare Calculator News About Contact

 Who Should Buy an Electric Bike?

-• Your daily commute is under 60 km in a major Pakistani city
+• Your daily commute is under 60 km.

-• You have a home charging point (a standard domestic socket works fine)
+• You have a dedicated home charging socket.

-• You are tired of unpredictable petrol prices affecting your monthly budget
+• You are tired of fluctuating petrol costs.

 The 2026 Government Policy Angle